oliveiraMats2/Edited_MRS_challenge_Deep_Spectral_Divers_Team/README.md

 Replace [test_data_path] with the path to the track .h5 file containing the test dataset.

+Replace [save_folder_path] with the folder path which the predict .h5 file will be saved.

 3. The script will perform inference on each sample in the test dataset using the model.

-4. The predicted spectra and ppm values will be saved in an output file named track01.h5 located in the folder [save_file_path] provided.
+4. The predicted spectra and ppm values will be saved in an output file named track01.h5 or track02.h5 located in the folder [save_file_path] provided.

 ## Citation